This article was last updated on November 21, 2024, to reflect the latest developments in service dog air travel.

 The last part of this section requires the name of your service dog’s veterinarian and their telephone number.
 The veterinarian does not need to sign the form.

+To even be eligible to use the DOT Form, you must have a disability.
 The term “disability” has a specific meaning under the DOT’s rules.
 A disability eligible for a service dog can be physical or mental/emotional in nature.
 Whatever the health condition may be, it must substantially limit one or more major life activities.

 - Physical disabilities are conditions like visual impairment or mobility issues.

 It’s important to be truthful about everything you add to this form.
 The DOT Form is a federal form, and there are potential penalties and consequences for knowingly making misrepresentations.
-You want to make sure you are accurate about whether you have an eligible disability.

-How to Get your Psychiatric Service Dog Letter from ESA Doctors
+How to Get Your Psychiatric Service Dog Letter from ESA Doctors

-Service Dog Training Requirement
+4. Verify Service Dog Training

 To be considered a service dog, the dog must be fully trained to perform a task or work related to the owner’s disability.
 The DOT Form asks for the name of the animal’s trainer, but it is completely fine to list yourself if you trained your dog.
-This has caused some confusion with service dog owners, as many service dog owners undertake training themselves without using a trainer.
+This has caused some confusion among service dog owners, as many service dog owners undertake training themselves without using a trainer.
 If you were responsible for training your dog, you would put your name as the trainer along with your phone number.

 The DOT’s regulations made clear that you do not need a third-party trainer or organization to train your dog or certify that they have been fully trained.
 The DOT specifically rejected any requirement that service dogs be trained or evaluated by any organization in creating the Form.
 The DOT believed this would create an undue burden on service dog owners, many of whom are capable of training their animals without outside help.